Abdelhamid-El-rashidy/RGBit/README.md

 * Supports **loading and saving** images in `.png`, `.jpg`, `.jpeg`, and `.bmp` formats
 * Animated sidebar for smoother transitions between editing tools
 * Keyboard shortcuts for quick actions

 ---

+## Performance Optimization

+- Blur filter: The Blur filter in this project is optimized using multithreading to leverage multi-core CPU architectures.
+  Instead of processing the entire image sequentially, the algorithm divides the image into segments, and each thread handles a separate region in parallel.

+---